openstack/placement/doc/source/index.rst

 If you are upgrading an existing OpenStack installation from Rocky to Stein, and wish to use the newly extracted placement, you will need to copy some data and configuration settings from nova.
-See :doc:`upgrade/to-stein` for details of one way to manage this.
-The overview is:

 * Configuration and policy files are, by default, located in ``/etc/placement``.